 Published Date: Apr 16, 2014

-"The Khyber Pakhtunkhwa government is planning to increase forest area in the province by 30,000 hectares and improve tree cover in 25,000 hectares of existing forests per annum under the Green Growth Initiative", this was expressed by Dr. Urs Geiser, Senior Researcher, Department of Geography, University of Zurich at the launch of book organized by Sustainable Development Policy Institute (SDPI).
+Khyber Pakhtunkhwa (KP) government is planning to increase forest area in the province to some 30,000 hectares and improve tree cover over 25,000 hectares of existing forests per annum under the Green Growth Initiative.
+This was said by Dr Urs Geiser Senior Researcher, Department of Geography, University of Zurich at the launch of book organized by Sustainable Development Policy Institute (SDPI) Tuesday.

-Speaking on the occasion, Dr. Geiser (co-author of the book) has highlighted a number of issues that contribute to the unsustainable management of forest depletion of KPK.
+Speaking on the occasion, Dr Geiser who is also co-author of the book highlighted a number of issues that cause the unsustainable management of forest depletion of KP.
 Among them are the mistrust between local people and forest officials, lack of funds, poor resources allocation, the uncertain legal framework, timber mafia and the top-down implementation of joint forest management experiments.
-"However, there is a dire need of stakeholders, political pressure, reform of KP Forest Department and sensitive the issue of donor support" he added.

-Dr. Abid Qayyium Suleri, Executive Director, SDPI (co-author of the book) said that deforestation can never be a solution of poverty.
-He quoted an example of New Murree project which has not make a difference in poverty reduction, on the other hand, it has affected environment crucially.
+Dr Abid Qayyium Suleri, Executive Director, SDPI (co-author of the book) said that deforestation can never be a solution to poverty issue.
+He quoted an example of New Murree Project which has not made a difference in poverty reduction, on the other hand, it has affected environment crucially.

-While giving the overview of book, Dr. Babar Shahbaz, Visiting Fellow, SDPI and Assistant Professor, University of Agriculture, Faisalabad (co-author of the book) said that this book proposes to specifically analyze these conflicts to find explanations for continued overexploitation of forests in KP.
-With this, it also proposes to go beyond more traditional explanations of deforestation such as population pressure or ignorance.
-Further he talked about a huge demand and supply gap that puts tremendous pressure on forests.
-Inefficient state institutions and weak alternative institutions provide timber mafia with an open access like situation to the forests.
+While giving the overview of book, Dr Babar Shahbaz, Visiting Fellow, SDPI and Assistant Professor, University of Agriculture, Faisalabad (co-author of the book) said the book urged all the stakeholders to analyze the conflicts to find explanations for continued overexploitation of forests in KP.